smilgies/scilab/indexGIXS-3B/README-3B.md

 ### Application examples of indexGIXS can be found in the open access journal Crystals

-"Probing Functional Thin Films with Grazing Incidence X-Ray Scattering: The Power of Indexing" Crystals 2025, 15, 63;   https://doi.org/10.3390/cryst15010063
+"Probing Functional Thin Films with Grazing Incidence X-Ray Scattering: The Power of Indexing", Crystals 2025, 15, 63;   https://doi.org/10.3390/cryst15010063

-"Indexing 2D Powders and Lagrange–Gauss Reduction"
+"Indexing 2D Powders and Lagrange–Gauss Reduction",
 Crystals 2026, 16, 43;   https://doi.org/10.3390/cryst16010043